Questions for Protix Schedule a call

 The evidence

 The last two flagship expansions have failed or been halted.
-The Polish Protix Poland plant entered liquidation on 3 June 2026, and it is to be assumed that the €37M committed by the EIB has been withdrawn.10 The Tyson-backed US plant has stalled — Vox reported that Tyson has since withdrawn its air-permit application for the plant.1121 So far the South Korea plant seems to remain a vague project with a feasibility study, as there has been no news of a signed joint-venture deal nor committed capital.12
+The Polish Protix Poland plant entered liquidation on 3 June 2026, and it is to be assumed that the €37M committed by the EIB has been withdrawn.10 The Tyson-backed US plant has stalled: Vox reported that Tyson has since withdrawn its air-permit application for the plant.1118 So far the South Korea plant seems to remain a vague project with a feasibility study, as there has been no news of a signed joint-venture deal nor committed capital.12

 The question